jessepav/lacygoill-wiki-backup/C/glossary.md

 Whenever the name is used, the preprocessor replaces it with its contents.

 There  are two  kinds of  macros.
 They  differ mostly  in what  they look  like when  they  are used.
-Object-like  macros  resemble  data objects  when  used, function-like macros resemble function calls.
+Object-like  macros  resemble  data objects  when  used;
+function-like macros resemble function calls.

 Source: <https://gcc.gnu.org/onlinedocs/cpp/Macros.html>